MonetDBSolutions/squll/README.md

 it is started.
 A sample is included for inspiration and documentation.
 Make sure that the global parameters are set correctly.

-SQALPEL is started with a target name, which corresponds to a section in the configuration file.
-That section may contain DBMS specific parameter settings.
+Squll is started with a section name in the configuration file.
+That section may contain DBMS specific parameter settings to establish a client connection.

-It can also be used to limit the queries acceptable for execution.
-Either queries for a specific project are ran, or even specific experiments within a project.
-The most generous way is to accept any task, as indicated with the pseudo project '*' and pseudo experiment '*'.

-Once started, it continuously requests queries from the SQALPEL server to contribute with execution times (in ms) of a number of runs.
+Once started, squll.py continuously requests queries from the Sqalpel server to contribute with execution times (in ms) of a number of runs.

 ## Policy